Welcome from the CAPS Training Director

 Assistant Director for Training

 Virtual Tour of CAPS

-The series of photographs begins with the interiors of CAPS in Evanston, including the waiting room, conference room, and offices of Predoctoral Interns.
+The series of photographs begins with the interiors of CAPS in Evanston, including the waiting room, and conference room.
 There are also assorted views of our building (Searle Hall), a recently renovated building certified for its environmental responsibility; NU Health Services is also in this building.
 Next, we show you the lovely, quiet NU neighborhood that surrounds our building.
 (Can you can detect our Intercampus Shuttle bus?)
 Finally, because our interns work at the Chicago office one day a week for three academic quarters, we close with a few images from NU Chicago campus.